neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 # Full Documentation

-DataShuttle is a tool to streamline the management of neuroscience projects, allowing simple and convenient standardisation of data structures.
+DataShuttle is a tool to streamline the management and standardisation of neuroscience project folders and files.

 DataShuttle's goal is to alleviate the burden researchers face in adhering to standardized file and folder specifications during the execution of intricate and demanding experimental projects.
 It will:

 - Eliminate the need to manually integrate datasets collected across different machines (e.g. behaviour and electrophysiology acquisition machines).
 - Allow convenient transfer of data between machines.
-This may be between a central project storange and analysis machine (e.g. ''*I want to transfer subjects 1-5, sessions 5 and 10, behavioural data only to my laptop*.'')
+This may be between a central project storage and analysis machine (e.g. ''*I want to transfer subjects 1-5, sessions 5 and 10, behavioural data only to my laptop*.'')
-- Avoids re-naming and re-formatting of project folders for collaboriation or dataset publication.
+- Avoids re-naming and re-formatting of project folders for collaboration or dataset publication.

-DataShuttle aims to integreate seamlessly into the  neuroscience data collection and analysis workflows and eliminate the need to manually , providing tools to:
+DataShuttle aims to integrate seamlessly into the  neuroscience data collection and analysis workflows and eliminate the need to manually , providing tools to:

 - Create folder trees that adhere to SWC-Blueprint, a data management specification based on and aligned to the Brain Imaging Dataset Specification (BIDS), widely used in neuroscience.
 - Convenient transfer of between machines used for data collection and analysis, and a central storage repository.